-Extended Learning Program including involvement in McDonalds Maths, Opti Minds, Australian Schools Competitions (ICAS), Debating, IMPACT and UniFY programs, Eisteddfod, FANFARE, Choir and Interschool Sports.
+Extended Learning Program including involvement in McDonalds Maths, Opti Minds, Australian Schools Competitions (ICAS), IMPACT and UNiFY programs, Eisteddfod, FANFARE, Choir and Interschool Sports.

 Whole school excursion and camping program.
-Year 6 students travel to Sydney & Canberra, Year 5 students explore the Caves at Rockhampton, Year 4 students access the Action Challenge Outdoor Learning Centre and Year 3 students participate in a "Camp Day" within the school grounds.
+Year 6 students travel to Sydney & Canberra, Year 5 students explore the Caves at Rockhampton, Year 4 students access the Seaforth Pines Outdoor Learning Centre and Year 3 students participate in a "Camp Day" within the school grounds.
 Prep to Year 2 students experience a range of excursions that compliment and reinforce aspects of their curriculum programs.

-How Information and Communication Technologies are used to improve learning
+How Information and Communication Technologies are used to Assist Learning

 Victoria Park State School has a strong ICT focus with the necessary hardware, software and skilled staff to integrate Information and Communication Technologies into all curriculum areas in place.
 Wireless access to the school network and internet is available throughout the school.
 Teachers who achieved their ICT Certificate or Pedagogical Licence are mentoring other school staff to ensure that the skills of all staff are developing.
-All teachers have access to their own Laptop computer and classroom data projector.
+All teachers have access to their own Laptop computer and classroom data projector or interactive screen.